| | |

 USP, supported largely by the Dir and the Daarood.
 In a unified Somalia,

-the Isaaq were a small minority, whereas the northern Daarood joined members
+however, the Isaaq were a small minority, whereas the northern Daarood joined members

 of their clan-family from the south in the SYL.
 The Dir, having few kinsmen